 Learning about art history can be fun!
-It can stimulate children’s imaginations and set them off on their own artistic journeys, whilst teaching them some useful techniques along the way.
-Here, we have selected four more books that will help get little artists started on their new and exciting creative adventures!
+It can stimulate children’s imagination and set them off on their own artistic journeys, whilst teaching them some useful techniques along the way.
+Here, we have selected four books that will help get little artists started on their new and exciting creative adventures!

 Children are naturally curious and creative, and in the following books, they will find a whole new world of art-inspired activities that will help them make art in a playful and entertaining way.